paigeruten/endertromb/README.md

 ![Screenshot of animal totem pole.](http://viewsourcecode.org/images/endertromb/2.png)

-Unfortunately, in between spawning the animals and making them into a totem pole, the wolf ate the sheep, and so the resulting totem pole got got short a little.
+Unfortunately, in between spawning the animals and making them into a totem pole, the wolf ate the sheep, and so the resulting totem pole got cut short a little.
 Oh well.

 ## Usage